 The one we see most often neglected is the transverse plane of motion which is where rotation lives.
 Next, as a trainer risk-reward is always a prominent factor within exercise selection.

-If you want abs the medicine ball can absolutely deliver.
+If you want abs the med ball can absolutely deliver.

 Lastly, people need to let loose a little.
 Exercise is the best solution for improving stress management.